 Families of babies who die before or just after birth will be given the chance to spend precious time with their children in their own homes.

-Hull and East Yorkshire Hospitals NHS Trust is now offering parents portable ‘cold cots’ if they wish to take their babies home before funerals.
+Hull University Teaching Hospitals NHS Trust is now offering parents portable ‘cold cots’ if they wish to take their babies home before funerals.

 Specialist bereavement midwife Sue Cooper said: “The introduction of the two portable cold cots is another step forward in improving our support for bereaved families.